Sexual Abuse

 Children can and do recover from sexual abuse.
 That's why it is crucial for victims of sexual abuse to receive counseling to decrease or prevent the symptoms of sexual abuse trauma.

 One of the most effective treatments for children with sexual abuse trauma is trauma-focused cognitive-behavioral therapy (TF-CBT).
-Children are encouraged to talk about their memories of the traumatic experiences in a gradual manner.
-The goal is also to increase functioning and reduce further risks for victimization.
+In this therapy, children learn age-appropriate information about abuse, develop skills to manage their symptoms, and challenge unhelpful beliefs they may have developed due to the abuse.
+Children are also encouraged to talk about their memories of the traumatic experiences in a gradual manner to reduce the power that these memories hold.
+Caregivers are ideally involved throughout this therapy.
+The overall goal of TF-CBT is to increase functioning and reduce further risks for victimization.